-- Parents shall at all times treat all individuals and property with dignity, courtesy and RESPECT, including but not limited to skaters, coaches, officials, volunteers, other parents, and all other individuals that are part of the club, skating school, Section or Skate Canada.
+Parents shall at all times treat all individuals and property with dignity, courtesy and RESPECT, including but not limited to skaters, coaches, officials, volunteers, other parents, and all other individuals that are part of the club, skating school, Section or Skate Canada.

-- When you engage a coach you are entering into a contract to instruct your child.
-Ensure that you understand the qualifications, availability, and fees for coaching before making this agreement.
+> - When you register for lessons, you are entering into a contract to instruct your child.
+Ensure that you understand the qualifications, availability, and fees for lessons before making this agreement.

-- Notify your coach at least 24 hours in advance should the skater need to cancel a lesson.
+> - Notify the Coaching Director and Contact Coach at least 48 hours in advance should the skater need to cancel a lesson.
 If 48-hour notice is not met, the lesson will be forfeited and you will be charged for the missed lesson.

-- If 24-hour cancellation notification is provided, our coaches will schedule a make-up class within the current skating year (please note that due to a full roster, it may take a few weeks to schedule the make-up classes).
+> - If 48-hour cancellation notification is provided, our coaches will schedule a make-up class within the current skating year (please note that due to a full roster, it may take a few weeks to schedule the make-up classes).

-- Parents shall respect that the professional coach is responsible and empowered for the on -ice and off- ice development of the athlete.
+> - Parents shall respect that the professional coach is responsible and empowered for the on -ice and off- ice development of the athlete.
 Parents should not be coaching from the sidelines, nor changing techniques that have been taught by the coach.
-If you have concerns, arrange a meeting with your coach to discuss them.
+If you have concerns, arrange a meeting with your contact coach and skating director to discuss them.

-- There will be no entrance to the players box during a skating session and no contact with your skater.
+> - There will be no entrance to the players box during a skating session and no contact with your skater.
 It is distracting to your child, the other skaters, and to club coaches.
 If you wish to speak with a coach or your child it can be done after the session.
 Parents in the players box will be reminded to leave.
 This rule also applies to off ice lessons in the lobby.

-- Parents shall always model positive and responsible behaviour and communicate with their child that they expect them to do the same.
+> - Parents shall always model positive and responsible behaviour and communicate with their child that they expect them to do the same.
 Parents will assume the major responsibility for their child’s on-ice conduct and attitude